ifmtdsti/suap-os/README.md

-# suap-os
+# SUAP-OS

-Imagem do Ubuntu 18.04 para desenvolvimento do SUAP
+Imagem do Debian 11 para desenvolvimento do SUAP